intmus/inttheory19-20/forum/test.md

 ---
 layout: forum
-title: IBMT Forum - test
+title: IntTheory Forum - test
 ---

-This forum is intended to help students learn, communicate, and collaborate around IBMT.
+This forum is intended to help students learn, communicate, and collaborate around IntTheory.
 Please use it for educational purposes!